willyywt/willyywt.github.io/_posts/2022-01-19-weekly-summary-2022-2nd.md

 Holiday time!
 Setting up some basic understandings of LBM (lattice boltzmann method).
 Also fiddle around with my linux distribuion.

 ## Lattice Boltzmann Method
 LBM (lattice boltzmann method) is a numerial simulation method commonly used in CFD (computational fluid dynamics).
-It is not direcly based on the well-known NS (Navier-Stokes) equations, but based on the following modle:
+It is not direcly based on the well-known NS (Navier-Stokes) equations, but based on the following modal:
 * the Boltzmann equation (yes, the equation from the molecular dyhamics)
 * Discrete lattice description of the velocity, time and space
 * the BGK (Bhatnagar, Gross and Krook) approximation to reduce the collision term to fluctuation around the equilibrium distribution.
 (Without approximation the Bolzmann equation would be impossible to solve except very few special cases.)